 “Mum, that’s rather judgmental of you.
 As you may recall, I did refuse to eat that jalapeno pepper three summers ago.“

-OTHER ACD BREAKFAST FOODS on Diet, Dessert and Dogs (this is just a sampling; for all the breakfast recipes, see the Recipe Index):
+OTHER ACD BREAKFAST FOODS on rickiheller.com (this is just a sampling and hasn’t been updated since 2013; for all the breakfast recipes, see the Breakfast category of my Recipe Index):

 Zucchini Bread Oatmeal (Phase II and beyond)